Repo-Factory/ClassHoster/README.md

     code ~/ROBOT_LIB/ROBOT_API.py

 Running ROBOT.py script will host the classes provided in ROBOT_SYSTEMS.
 Place in your systems to host them.
+To see the examples working live you need two terminals.
+In the first one run

+    ROBOT.py

+And in the second

+    test_class_hoster.py

+You'll see some output in the 2nd terminal that will help understand why this system is helpful